andywalton7/sdk-test/source/includes/_getting_delivery_options.md

 ### Example

 The example to the right shows a request to get delivery options for a fairly standard consignment.
-The API has returned two delivery options, both for Royal Mail: one with an `{estimatedDeliveryDate}` of _2019-05-01_ and one with an `{estimatedDeliveryDate}` of _2019-05-02_.
+The API has returned two delivery options, both for Carrier X: one with an `{estimatedDeliveryDate}` of _2019-06-19_ and one with an `{estimatedDeliveryDate}` of _2019-06-20_.

 Both of these options have a time window starting at 00:00 and ending at 23:59.
-In practice, the carrier is offering to make the delivery at some point on either the 1st or 2nd of May (as selected by the customer), but isn't offering a more specific timeslot on that service.
+In practice, the carrier is offering to make the delivery at some point on either the 19th or 20th of June (as selected by the customer), but isn't offering a more specific timeslot on that service.

 Note the `{Reference}` for each delivery option.
 When the customer selects their preferred delivery option you will need to pass the relevant `{Reference}` back to PRO via the **Select Option** endpoint.